Biden nominee for ATF director supports AR-15 rifle ban

 David Chipman, President Biden’s nominee to head the Bureau of Alcohol, Tobacco, Firearms and Explosives, said Wednesday that he supports banning the AR-15 semi-automatic rifle, one of the most popular guns in America.

-In his confirmation hearing before the Senate Judiciary Committee, Mr. Chipman endorsed a Democratic bill that would ban “assault weapons,” including the AR-15, which President Biden has also endorsed.
+In his confirmation hearing before the Senate Judiciary Committee, Mr. Chipman endorsed a Democratic bill that would ban “assault weapons,” including the AR-15, which Mr. Biden has also endorsed.

 “With respect to the AR-15, I support a ban as it has been presented in a Senate bill and supported by the president,” he said.
 “The AR-15 is a gun I was issued on ATF’s SWAT team.
 It’s a particularly lethal weapon and regulating it as other particular lethal weapons I have advocated for.”